 HIGH SCHOOL STUDENTS

 Circle N Market Concurrent Enrollment Grant: The Circle N Market Grant Program has been funded by Mallory Nimocks, a 1977 graduate of Forrest City High School, and Carla Morehead Nimocks, a 1979 graduate of Grosse Pointe North High School, Michigan.
 A prior scholarship program was in effect through the Nimocks Oil Company, also providing scholarships to concurrently enrolled students.
 The program provides funding directly to area high schools where Circle N Markets are located in eastern Arkansas- St. Francis, Cross, Poinsett and Monroe counties.
-The grant enables students in high school who wish to earn college credit from EACC prior to graduation.
-The grant is used to offset the cost of tuition, fees and books.
-For application forms or more information about the Circle N Market High School Concurrent Enrollment Grant, call 870-633-4480 ext.
+The grant assists students in high school who wish to earn college credit from EACC prior to graduation.
+The grant is used to offset the cost of textbooks.
+For more information about the Circle N Market High School Concurrent Enrollment Grant, call 870-633-4480 ext.
 352.